 Gyms and fitness classes keep us in a routine.
 Without those typical outlets, we can fall out of our rhythm.
 Finding a new training program can help provide the schedule and consistency your exercise plan needs.

 - Train for a race.
 Whether it’s your first 5k or you’re ready for a longer distance, following a running program takes the guesswork out of your schedule.
-I trained for my first 10k using running coach Hal Higdon’s online plans.
-From 5k to marathon, there are training options for each that start at novice/walker and go through advanced.
+From 5k to marathon, there are training options for each that start at novice/walker and go through advanced, like Hal Higdon’s online plans.

-- I’ve used Kayla Itsines’ SWEAT app, which features 28-minute bodyweight circuits, meaning there’s no equipment required.
+- Apps help bring the gym right to your living room.
+Kayla Itsines’ SWEAT app features 28-minute bodyweight circuits, meaning there’s no equipment required.
 These are intense workouts, but they can be scaled for any level and will definitely get you in shape!

 Take it Virtual